 The SoloDallas EX Tower reproduces not only the sound, but the complete tactile and aural experience of operating a long-lost vintage piece of analog audio gear: a time-tested, refined piece that will immensely enhance your musical experience for decades to come.

 NOTE: This is NOT a wireless unit.

-Yes, you will receive a footswitch with your EX Tower.
-No, you won't really use it, because the tower will remain on perpetually: The new EX Tower truly works and sounds that incredible..
+All domestic US orders will receive a footswitch with your EX Tower.
+No, you won't really use it, because the tower will remain on perpetually: The new EX Tower truly works and sounds that incredible.
+Any latching A/B footswitch with a 1/4" jack will work with the EX Tower.
 Note: This is the default mode for when there is no footswitch 1/4" plugged into the back of the EX Tower.
 Therefore: the footswitch is optional for operation.
 Always, always use a 15V Positive PSU.
 We will provide you one US Power Supply Unit unless you specify otherwise.
 You can SMS/iMessage us at 310.741.8488 with specific questions & custom requests.
 Thank you.